Expectancy violations theory: Hurtful events

 The degree of expectancy violations in romantic relationships quality affect how partners react to hurtful events caused by their partner.
 Partners who view their significant others as positively rewarding are more keen to use constructive communication after experiencing a negative hurtful event.
 EVT analysis approach also show that if the negative valence happens when partners find the other to be unrewarding, it results in destructive communication, leading to breakups.

 Online dating

-Maria DelGreco and Amanda Denes investigate each gender’s expectations and interpretations of communicative cues in the initiation stage of heterosexual online dating.
-When women expect men’s responses to compliment, women face negative deviation when men express narcissism and agreement.
+Maria DelGreco and Amanda Denes investigate men and women's expectations and interpretations of communicative cues in the initiation stage of heterosexual online dating.
+When women expect men's responses to compliment, women face negative deviation when men express narcissism and agreement.
 Moreover, women with positive deviations of expectations are assessed more negatively than those who align with expectations.